jcatabriga/nest-seed/README.md

 Our Features:

+- CORS and Helmet Configured
+- eslint and prettier configured
 - Prisma Configured
-- Docker Compose with PostgresSQL
+- Docker Compose with PostgresSQL to development
 - Docs with Swagger
+- Timeout interceptor
 - Validation with class validators
+- Pipe to modify numeric request queries
+- Useful DTOs to filter requests

 Future features:

+- Authorization and authentication with Guards
 - Cookies
-- Authorization and authentication
+- Auth decorator grouping
 - Logging
 - Middlewares